What do Houses Look Like in Bolivia? A Full Overview & Details

 • Urbari

-These homes look luxurious, even for people from developed countries, and they seem to be the homes of upper-class citizens in the 1st world.
-They have all the amenities that can be found in premium houses in countries like the United States or Europe, with several bathrooms, large inner spaces, expensive materials in their finishing work, etcetera.
+These homes appear luxurious, *even to individuals from developed countries*, and they resemble the homes of upper-class citizens in developed nations.
+They have all the amenities found in premium houses in countries like the US or European nations, with several bathrooms, large interior spaces, expensive materials in their finishes, etc.

 A house from a whealthy family, in La Paz, Bolivia

-A house from a wealthy family, in La Paz, Bolivia.
+A house belonging to a wealthy family in La Paz, Bolivia.

-These houses have, for example, eccentric forms that account for the latest tendencies in home design.
-They have well-maintained gardens, several garages, large gateways, multiple security measures, beautiful arrangements, suites, balconies, pools, materials like Marmol, exclusive wood, etcetera.
+These houses feature, for example, unconventional shapes that reflect the latest trends in home design.
+They have well-maintained gardens, multiple garages, large gateways, extensive security measures, beautiful landscaping, suites, balconies, pools, and materials like marble, exclusive woods, etc.

 A rich people's home in Cochabamba, Bolivia

-On the inside, they have air conditioning, fireplaces, big bathrooms with advanced bathtubs, a complex system of lighting, smart home devices, along other amenities.
-In fact, they look very similar to premium houses in the first world.
-But they don’t look like homes from rich people in the first world, this level of luxury is almost not present in Bolivia.
+Inside, they have air conditioning, fireplaces, large bathrooms with advanced bathtubs, complex lighting systems, smart home devices, and other amenities.
+In fact, they closely resemble premium houses in developed countries.
+However, they don’t resemble the homes of *the wealthiest* individuals in developed countries; that level of luxury is almost non-existent in Bolivia.

-Most of the houses that exist in these cities, located at a very high elevation over the sea level, most of the time are going to look very orange, like large cubic orange boxes of countless bricks, this is as we said because most people in Bolivia tend to live in houses that don’t have the finishing work done, with basic designs created by masons.
+Most houses in these cities, situated at a very high elevation above sea level, often appear very orange, *like large, cubic orange boxes made of countless bricks*.
+This is because, as mentioned earlier, most people in Bolivia tend to live in houses that lack finishing work, with basic designs created by construction workers.

 Endless cubes of orange bricks with windows, in El Alto, Bolivia